Calliari/shell-script/linux-ubuntu-shell/sysctl/sysctl.md

 ##### Change Linux kernel configuration
-There is a dir where various files that can be used to modify the kernel runtime, the basic commaand are;
+There is a dir where various files can be used to modify the kernel runtime, the basic commands are;

 See the help and what the flags are;
   ```